 - An overnight study that measures electrical activity of the brain, some specific muscles, the heart, breathing, oxygen levels, snoring, and leg movements

-- It is used to determine wake and sleep, as well as patterns of breathing and limb movements while patient is sleeping
+- It is used to determine wake and sleep, as well as patterns of breathing and limb movements while a patient is sleeping

-- To make these measurements a number of electrodes are placed on the patient and although these do not hurt, the electrodes are a little restrictive as they are attached to recording equipment on wall in sleep unit.
+- To make these measurements a number of electrodes are placed on the patient and although these do not hurt, the electrodes are a little restrictive as they are attached to recording equipment on the wall in the sleep unit.

-Therapeutic sleep study (CPAP)
+What is a Therapeutic sleep study (CPAP)